Skip to main content

 Design File Standardsopen_in_new

 Figma files are a form of communication.
-A well-organized file tells the next person where things are, what's been approved, what's in progress, and how everything connects to Jira and the development team.
-These standards define how files are named, structured, and versioned across three file types: the design system library, exploration files, and final designs.
-The frame naming convention had the biggest downstream impact: when every frame follows [Feature]_[Screen#]_[ScreenName]_[State], a developer or QA engineer can find exactly what they need without asking.
-Across a product with dozens of flows and hundreds of screens, that adds up.
+A well-organized file tells the next person where things are, what's approved, what's in progress, and how everything connects to the rest of the team.
+These standards cover naming, structure, and versioning across three file types: the design system library, exploration files, and final designs.
+The frame naming convention had the biggest downstream impact.
+When every frame follows a consistent pattern, a developer or QA engineer can find exactly what they need without asking.
+Across dozens of flows and hundreds of screens, that adds up.

 UX Writing & Microcopy Guidelinesopen_in_new

-WIC serves families at some of the most vulnerable points in their lives, and how the software talks to them is a design requirement, not a nice-to-have.
-These guidelines define voice, tone, and writing standards for every component type in the product: form labels, error messages, success states, button labels, and empty states, with specific examples of what to do and what to avoid.
-Writing at a 7th-grade reading level and using judgment-free language isn't dumbing things down.
-Approximately 54% of American adults read below a 6th-grade level, and plain language removes friction and cognitive overload that never needed to be there in the first place.
+How a product talks to its users is a design decision, not an afterthought.
+These guidelines cover voice, tone, and writing standards for all component types: form labels, error messages, success states, button labels, and empty states.
+With examples of what to do and what to avoid.
+Writing at a 7th-grade reading level and using judgment-free language isn't about simplifying things.
+It's about removing friction that never needed to be there.
+The principles are the same regardless of what your product does or who your users are.

 Get In Touch